danilababanov/lonely_batcher/README.md

 ## Testing
 Testing framework is RSpec.
 Unit Testing of the instance methods are provided in the spec folder.
 Unit Tests of the Processor class also act as integration tests as they exercise all parts of the program together.
 The provided destinations.xml and taxonomy.xml files were used as fixtures for the tests.

-To run the test suit:
+To run the test suite:

     $ cd lonely_batcher
     $ bundle install
     $ rspec

+## Thank You
+Many thanks to the person who is taking the time to review this test.
+All comments positive or otherwise are greatly appricated.